GameParrot/mcpelauncher-dcblock/README.md

 The conf file is at `<data dir>/dcblock.conf`.
 Options:
 `BlockRightDc` - Controls if right double clicks are blocked.
 `LogClicks` - Controls if clicks should be logged to console.
 Useful for debugging or if you want to prove you are using dc block.
-`UseLegacyMousefeed` - Set this to true if you are using a version below 1.19.60.
-Otherwise, leave this at false.